 Wu Zeitan Husband and sons – What did she do?

-By around 675 BC, her husband’s health severely deteriorated and became seriously ill.
-He was very accommodative of the fact that Wu Zetian would make a great ruler after him but the emperor’s advisor greatly discouraged him from doing so.
+By around 675 BC, her husband’s health severely deteriorated, and became seriously ill.
+He was very accommodating of the fact that Wu Zetian would make a great ruler after him but the emperor’s advisor greatly discouraged him from doing so.
 During this time, Wu Zetian was angry with very many people and made several enemies, including her two sons.

 Wu Zeitan Daughter/ Did Wu Zeitan kill her own daughter?

 Wu Zeitan is sometimes described as a hypocrite as she always played the role of a shy, respectable wide, yet she was the actual manipulative power behind the emperor.
 She tried everything she could to eliminate potential enemies from the court and even had Lady Xiao and Lady Wang exiled and killed.
 Supposedly, after a few months of giving birth to a beautiful daughter, she strangled the child to death.
 She then claimed that Lady Wang had murdered the child and she needed to be exiled as punishment for her sins.
 Wu did all this because she was jealous of Lady Wang’s position as empress and she wanted to take over and become Emperor Gaozong’s favorite.